Boondock-Echo/ATE/README.md

 * `audio_activity_report.py` – utility that scans WAV/MP3 files and reports
   their audio duty cycle (percentage of chunks whose RMS amplitude exceeds a configurable threshold).
-By default it evaluates one-second chunks with a 0.1 RMS threshold and writes the CSV summary to `audio_duty_cycle.mp3`, but you can override any of those settings via CLI flags.
+By default it evaluates one-second chunks with a 0.1 RMS threshold and writes the CSV summary to `audio_duty_cycle.csv`, but you can override any of those settings via CLI flags.
 Use this to build CSV summaries of long playlists before scheduling them for transmission.